 2. Search for skin conditions

 Describing an odd mole or rash on your skin can be hard to do with words alone.
 Fortunately, there’s a new way Lens can help, with the ability to search skin conditions that are visually similar to what you see on your skin.
 Just take a picture or upload a photo through Lens, and you’ll find visual matches to inform your search.
 This feature also works if you're not sure how to describe something else on your body, like a bump on your lip, a line on your nails or hair loss on your head.
-This feature is currently available in the U.S.
+This feature is currently available in select markets.

 3. Translate street signs, menus and more into over 100 languages